-Nobody starts a business to fail.
 Forming a new company is incredibly exciting and can offer an extraordinary world of opportunity you never knew existed.
-But the truth is, the difference between success and failure for a new business often boils down to perception.
-That means how your company looks to potential customers or clients, members of the general public and even to your own employees – can drastically impact its performance.
+But how can you make sure your business does not fail?
+The difference between success and failure for a new business often boils down to perception.
+How your company is regarded by potential customers or clients, members of the general public, and even your own employees has considerable impact on its performance.

 What does that mean for your new business?
 Essentially, it means that nobody wants to do business with a ‘two-bit’ operation being run out of somebody’s garage.
 Like it or not, people try to avoid getting involved with a micro-business which they may perceive as being a ‘here today, gone tomorrow’ enterprise or a cottage industry company.

 Doing business with a business nobody has ever heard of represents an unjustifiable level of risk.
 It doesn’t matter what you’re selling or what your business is setting out to achieve.
 Most consumers are programmed to perceive bigger or more innovative companies as being safer or superior.

 Why?
 Because, generally speaking, big companies are created by people who are good at what they do.
 They’ve got thousands of customers who can’t all be wrong, and they’ve racked up thousands of brilliant reviews.

 Bearing that in mind, if you want to successfully attract clients, you’ve got to prove your business can position itself as a sustainable market leader.
 Unfortunately, cultivating a world-class reputation for a company you’ve only just formed can be an incredibly tricky task to pull off.

 But it is possible, and you’ve got the ability to do it, too.
 Take it from a genuine serial entrepreneur who’s started quite a few companies: all you need to do to make your business succeed is follow these 10 real-world tips.